 ITEM SUBJECT PAGE NO

 1. APPOINTMENT OF CHAIRMAN -

-2. To appoint a Chairman for the duration of the meeting.
-APOLOGIES FOR ABSENCE
+To appoint a Chairman for the duration of the meeting.

+2. APOLOGIES FOR ABSENCE -

-۷. To receive any apologies for absence. -
+To receive any apologies for absence.

 3. DECLARATIONS OF INTEREST 3 - 4

 To receive any declarations of interest.

 4. PROCEDURES FOR SUB COMMITTEE 5 - 6

 To note the procedural details for the meeting.

-5. CONSIDERATION OF APPLICATION FOR A NEW PREMISES LICENCE UNDER THE LICENSING ACT 2003 7 - 204
+5. CONSIDERATION OF APPLICATION FOR A NEW PREMISES LICENCE UNDER THE LICENSING ACT 2003 7 - 66

+To licence a town centre nightclub comprising one trading floor with a balcony area at ATIK, 19 William Street, Windsor, SL4 1BB.
+The previous Premises Licence lapsed and the applicants had applied for identical Licensable hours and conditions to the previous Licence held.

+6. CONSIDERATION OF AN APPLICATION OF A NEW PREMISES LICENCE UNDER THE LICENSING ACT 2003 67 - 264

-To consider an application for a new premises license under The Licensing Act 2003 for Black Boys Inn and land to the rear of Black Boys Inn, Henley Road, Hurley, Maidenhead, SL6 5NQ.
+To licence the Black Boys Inn Public House, Black Boys Inn and land to the rear of Black Boys Inn, Henley Road Hurley, Maidenhead, SL6 5NQ and surrounding land for pop up installation for outdoor events.